All Episodes

 We have three separate caravans coming.

-Because of the 15,000 strong caravan, that's one of three coming to the country even as we speak.
+That's one of three coming to the country even as we speak.

-And we told you about this guy in Texas, this MS-13 gang member attempted murder, apprehended at the Texas border.
+And we told you about this guy in Texas, this MS-13 gang member, attempted murder, apprehended at the Texas border.

-And people don't seem to think it's a high priority for them.
+He's been charged now, and people don't seem to think it's a high priority for them.

 We'll get into more of this because Lindsey Graham wants to know why Director Ray is allowing Mueller to send 27 SWAT guys in full armor gear and armored vehicles, 17 vehicles, to arrest Roger Stone for lying to Congress.

-Um we find out that after the arrest of Stone and the pre-dawn raid, that none of the other Democrat doesn't get that type of treatment when they lie to Congress repeatedly.
+Now we find out that after the arrest of Stone and the pre-dawn raid, that none of the other Democrat doesn't get that type of treatment when they lie to Congress repeatedly.

-Anyway, now in a court filing, the special counsel Robert Muller and the Justice Department attorneys prosecuting Roger Stone are requesting more time to sift through the voluminous and complex evidence that they have collected.
+Anyway, now in a court filing, the special counsel Robert Mueller and the Justice Department attorneys prosecuting Roger Stone are requesting more time to sift through the voluminous and complex evidence that they have collected.

 And they said designate the case as complex, a move that would allow for more time for trial preparation.

-Under the Speedy Trial Act of 1974, Stone's trial must start within 70 days of his arraignment in Federal District Court in D.C., which took place Tuesday, unless Jackson, the judge, agrees to pause the clock and give all parties a reasonable amount of time to prepare for the trial.
+Under the Speedy Trial Act of 1974, Stone's trial must start within 70 days of his arraignment in federal district court in D.C., which took place Tuesday, unless Jackson, the judge, agrees to pause the clock and give all parties a reasonable amount of time to prepare for the trial.

 Why would they want to do that?